borti4938/n64adv_pcb/README.md

 Later, the data lines as well as the clock will be routed close to the MultiOut.
 The distance between both is a crucial issue as your wires act as interferer.
-Hence, having the tap bended might be ok, but it is better to cut some piece of the RF shield away to further increase the distance between MultiAV and data lines
+Hence, having the tap bended might be ok, but it is better to cut some piece of the RF shield away to further increase the distance between MultiOut and data lines

 ![](./doc/img/gap_digital_lines_multiout.jpg)